saturdaymp/Migrator/README.md

 Download the zip files and extract the files into a folder of your choosing.
 You can run the GUI using the MigratorGUI.exe and the command line using the MigratorConsole.exe.

-You can downlaod the latest version, and past versions, [here](https://bitbucket.org/saturdaymp/migrator/downloads).
+You can download the latest version, and past versions, [here](https://bitbucket.org/saturdaymp/migrator/downloads).

 ## Supported Platforms ##